 - lining fabric

-- possibly some fusible interfacing depending on your choice of fabrics; S320 or H630 are good options
+- possibly some fusible interfacing depending on your fabric choice; S320 or H630 are good options

-- a zipper of at least 30cm or a zipper by the meter (zip by the meter)
+- a zipper at least 30cm long or a zipper by the meter (zip au mètre)

-- hardware: buckle, ring, snap hooks depending on the fastening method you have chosen.
+- hardware: buckle, ring, snap hooks depending on the attachment method you have chosen.

-- some bias tape possibly for the inner finishes
+- some bias tape possibly for the interior finishes

 - some good quality matching thread

-For my version, I chose to use jeans, I used a small coupon of the raw blue cavalli jeans that I sell in the shop 😊 and a scrap of fuchsia twill that I had left.
-I did not interline my fabrics because I chose two fabrics that have body.
+For my version, I chose to use jeans, I used a small coupon of the raw blue Cavalli jeans that I sell in the shop 😊 and a scrap of fuchsia twill I had left.
+I did not fuse my fabrics because I chose two fabrics that have body.

-I chose a fuchsia pink zip by the meter matching the lining (and my embroidery) for which I mounted the sliders face to face.
+I chose a fuchsia pink zipper by the meter matching the lining (and my embroidery) for which I installed the sliders facing each other.

-For the hardware, I chose a half-ring and a rose gold adjustment buckle of very beautiful Italian quality.
+For the hardware, I chose a D-ring and a rose gold adjustment buckle of very fine Italian quality.

-Finally, I chose a fluorescent pink bias tape for the inner finishes.
+Finally, I chose a fluorescent pink bias tape for the interior finishes.

-For an embroidered fanny pack, you will need to add to this first list of materials:
+For an embroidered fanny pack, you will need to add to this initial list of materials:

-- good quality mouliné thread in colors matching the chosen pattern
+- quality mouliné thread in colors matching the chosen pattern

 - light thread if you want to add metallic effects